Mary W. Parker Autism Center at the Institute of Living

 • Consultation services

-Our team of healthcare professionals has specialized skills in diagnosis, assessment, and treatment of children, adolescents, and adults with ASD and other neurodevelopmental disorders, as well as co-occurring mental health challenges such as anxiety and depression.
+Our team of healthcare professionals has specialized skills in the diagnosis, assessment, and treatment of children, adolescents, and adults with ASD and other neurodevelopmental disorders, as well as co-occurring mental health challenges such as anxiety and depression.

 What We Do

-Diagnostic Evaluations for ASD
+Diagnostic Evaluations

-• Comprehensive reports and treatment recommendations
+• Integrated reports and treatment recommendations

 • Structured feedback sessions